FREQUENTLY ASKED QUESTIONS

 c) severe temporary effects; and,

-d) the full life cycle of a products down the supply chain.
+d) the full life cycle of a product or service down the supply chain.

 13. What if I want a new product or production process certified?